Escondido, California: San Diego Zoo Safari Park

-The San Diego Zoo Safari Park (also known by its former name, "Wild Animal Park") is located near Escondido, in the San Pasqual Valley within the city limits of San Diego.
+The San Diego Zoo Safari Park is located near Escondido, in the San Pasqual Valley within the city limits of San Diego.
 It is the sister park to the San Diego Zoo.
 The Safari Park shows animals in open habitats.

 Government

 Local

 Escondido is governed by a council-manager system.
 The city council consists of a mayor and four City Council members.
 Along with the City Treasurer, they are elected at large to four-year terms.
 The current mayor is Dane White.
 Current City Council members are Consuelo Martinez, Jose M. Garcia, and Michael Morasco.
 The current City Manager is Sean McGlynn.
 The current City Treasurer is Douglas Shultz.
 The most recent election was held on November 8, 2022.

-A 2005 nationwide study listed the city of Escondido as one of the most conservative cities in America.
 The city is particularly known for its positions on illegal immigration.
 Approximately half of the population is Hispanic, and then-council member Sam Abed estimated in 2006 that 35,000 people, or 25% of the city population, are undocumented.
 Since 2010 federal immigration officials have worked out of the Escondido police station in an unprecedented city-federal partnership.
 In 2006 the city council proposed and then abandoned an ordinance to punish landlords who rent to illegal immigrants.
 Due to a public outcry and legal challenges to that proposed housing ordinance, as well as the election of Diaz to the City Council, the council has ceased any overt measures against illegal immigrants.
 Council policies now focus on "quality of life" issues instead.
 Periodic police checkpoints are set up which randomly stop drivers to check drivers licenses, registration, and insurance.
 An overnight parking ordinance has been proposed that would limit the number of cars each household can legally park on city streets.
 The city is estimated to have lost as much as a quarter of its non-citizen population between 2006 and 2007; Latino activists attribute this to a perception of the city as hostile to immigrants.

 The City of Escondido is a member of the San Diego Association of Governments (SANDAG).